arnavgautam/TreeHacks2015/Demos/Demo-ClipMeme/demo.md

 1. Show the logs and explain that every time a Job runs or fails, a new entry will be added to this log.

-	> **Note:** If you generated errors in your log, they will be displayed between the other logs.
+	> **Note:** If errors were generated in your log, they will be displayed between the other logs.

 <a name="segment4" />
 ### Azure Backups, Auto Scale and Traffic Manager ###